justinlietz93/UniversalAgent/docs/index.md

 # Universal Agent Documentation

-This is the comprehensive documentation for the Universal Agent project, which provides a universal wrapper for interacting with various LLM providers with dynamic capability discovery and unified tool handling.
+This is the comprehensive documentation for the Universal Agent project, which offers two complementary approaches:

+1. **Universal Agent Protocol** - A natural language interface to tools using transformer-based NLP (documented in [api.md](api.md))
+2. **Provider Integration** - A universal wrapper for LLM providers like OpenAI, Gemini, etc. (documented in [api/api.md](api/api.md))

 ## Documentation Structure

-The documentation is organized into the following sections:
+The documentation is organized according to the [Table of Contents](table_of_contents.md) which provides a complete overview of all documentation resources.

+### Core Documentation

+- [Architecture Overview](architecture.md) - The system architecture and data flow of the Universal Agent Protocol
+- [API Specification](api.md) - Core interfaces, data structures, and API endpoints
+- [Tool Adaptation Plan](tool_adaptation_plan.md) - Strategy for adapting existing tools to the framework

 ### API Reference

 - [API Reference](./api/reference.md) - Comprehensive reference for all Universal Agent API classes and methods
 - [Custom Tools Guide](./api/custom_tools.md) - Guide to creating and using custom tools
-- [API Overview](./api/api.md) - High-level overview of the Universal Agent API

 ### Integration Guides